angulardart/site-angulardart/src/_guides/web-programming.md

 To leverage one of the many existing libraries written in JavaScript, use [package:js](https://pub.dartlang.org/packages/js) to implement Dart-JavaScript interoperability.
-If a a TypeScript types definition file exists for a JavaScript library (see [DefinitelyTyped](http://definitelytyped.org/) for more info), you can use the [js_facade_gen](https://github.com/dart-lang/js_facade_gen) tool to generate Dart code for that library.
+If a TypeScript type definition file exists for a JavaScript library (see [DefinitelyTyped](http://definitelytyped.org/) for more info), you can use the [js_facade_gen](https://github.com/dart-lang/js_facade_gen) tool to generate Dart code for that library.